🔬 KnowledgeMay 25, 2026·🕐 6 min read

 Meaning: Alert, confident, possibly dominant or aroused.

-Neutral/Level with Body
+Neutral / Level with Body

 Meaning: Relaxed, content, curious.

 This is the baseline position.
 Your dog is comfortable and taking in their surroundings without strong emotional arousal.
+This is the ideal state for learning and social interaction.

 Low or Tucked